West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 - West Virginia and its opponents have combined to score more than 55.5 points in three of 11 games this season.

-- Kansas and its opponents have combined to score more than 55.5 points in seven of 10 games this season.
+- Saturday's total is 9.2 points higher than the combined 46.3 PPG average of the two teams.

-- The two teams combine to average 46.3 points per game, 9.2 less than the over/under in this contest.
+- The 66.9 points per game these two squads have allowed to opponents this season are 11.4 more than the 55.5 total in this contest.

-- This contest's total is 11.4 points fewer than the 66.9 these two squads combine to give up per game in 2021.

-- Mountaineers games have an average total of 52.5 points this season, 3.0 fewer than Saturday's over/under.

 West Virginia Stats and Trends

-- West Virginia has six wins against the spread in 11 games this year.

-- This season, the Mountaineers won ATS in their only game as a favorite of 15.5 points or more.

-- West Virginia's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).
+- West Virginia's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).

 - In games that West Virginia picks up more than 491.5 yards, the team is 2-0 against the spread and 2-0 overall.